code-mentoring/learn/packages/api/content/paths/html/001-common-elems/questions/story.md

 Welcome back {{firstName}}!
 We have covered a lot in the last couple of lessons and things are starting to take shape with our Zine!

-In the last lesson we looked at how to organize our Zine in paragraphs and introduced the Paragraph tag `<p></p>`.

 Our Zine is starting to look really good!
 But lets dig deeper and see how we can futher organize our Zine and have our content really stand out.
 We are going to take a look at some of the commonly used HTML tags.

 # Span Tag